telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 By default, all properties are read-only.
 Decorate the read-only properties with the [`ReadOnly`](https://msdn.microsoft.com/en-us/library/system.componentmodel.readonlyattribute.aspx) data annotation attribute or use the `Editable` configuration method.

-The example below demonstrates the Read-only property through the `ReadOnly` attribute.
+The following example demonstrates the Read-only property through the `ReadOnly` attribute.

 ###### Example